-Arrest – If someone is arrested in Massachusetts they are immediately brought to the police station and booked.
-In most cases as soon as they are booked a clerk or a bail commissioner is called to set an after hours bail.
-The fee that the after hours bail commissioner charges is set by law at $40.
-In he cases of Domestic Violence the law requires a cooling off period of 6 hours before a bail commissioner or clerk can set bail.
+Arrest – When someone is arrested in Massachusetts, they are immediately brought to the police station and booked.
+Booking is the process of getting a picture taken, getting biographical information and fingerprints.
+In most cases after booking a clerk or a bail commissioner is called to set an after-hours bail.
+The fee that the after-hours bail commissioner charges is set by law at $40.
+In cases of Domestic Violence, the law requires a cooling-off period of 6 hours before a bail commissioner or clerk can set bail.
 If bail is denied or if the person cannot post the bail the person is held at the police station until the court is usually the next day.
 When the person is brought to court they are then arraigned before the judge.

 At a pretrial hearing ( also called a pretrial conference) the lawyers are supposed to discuss issues with the case.
 The parties can also discuss a possible resolution.
 Where not all cases go to trial many times cases be resolved at the pretrial hearing.
 Learn about dispositions here.

-In addition to resolving the case the lawyers Plea could be entered.
+In addition to resolving the case, the defendant’s plea could be entered.
 Prosecutor and attorney exchange discovery

 If the case is not resolved the next court event scheduled.

-Compliance and Election – A Compliance and Election date is scheduled when here is an issue of discovery.
+Compliance and Election – A Compliance and Election dates are scheduled when there is an issue of discovery.
 Compliance and election date may be held in court or outside of the court.
-Discovery is evidence the either side wants to introduce at trial or is required to be turned over to the other side, i.e. all police report.
+Discovery is evidence either side wants to introduce at trial or is required to be turned over to the other side, i.e. all police reports.
 When discovery is not provided the Judge may limit the introduction of the evidence and may even dismiss the case.
-Like a pretrial conference date a plea may be entered by the defense of a compliance and election date.
+Like a pretrial conference date, a plea may be entered by the defendant on a compliance and election date.

 Motion – Motions are where one side is asking the Judge to make a legal ruling.
-Motions can either be evidentiary or non- evidentiary.
-A evidentiary motion has live witnesses.
+Motions can either be evidentiary or non-evidentiary.
+An evidentiary motion has live witnesses.
 Examples of evidentiary motions are motions to suppress evidence or a stop.
-Non evidentiary motions are questions of law.
-Examples of non evidentiary motions are motions to dismiss for the lack of evidence.
+Non-evidentiary motions are questions of law.
+Examples of non-evidentiary motions are motions to dismiss for the lack of evidence.

 Motions are argued by the defense and the prosecution.
 Judges conduct the hearing and rule on the motion.
 After the motion is argued the judge usually researches the issue and issues written findings.

-Status dates are usually held when the part are waiting for a judge’s decision on a motion.
+Status dates are usually held when the parties are waiting for a judge’s decision on a motion.

-Trial – The final date in criminal case is the trial date.
-In District Court a trial can either be before a judge or a jury.
+Trial – The final date in a criminal case is the trial date.
+In District Court, a trial can either be before a judge or a jury.
 A jury consists of 6 people randomly selected from the community.
-At the day of trial all witnesses need to be present.
+On the day of the trial, all witnesses need to be present.
 If the main accuser fails to appear at a trial date the judge may dismiss the case.
 If both sides are ready the judge can immediately start the trial.
 A plea can still be entered on the day of trial.
 At the end of the trial if the verdict is not guilty the defendant is free to leave.
 I the verdict is guilty then the judge usually will impose the sentence then and there.

 Massachusetts Criminal Attorney Donovan offers free consultations.
 His office is conveniently located in Quincy close to route 93.
 Attorney Donovan also offers shuttle service to and from home.
 Attorney Donovan offers both evening and weekend consultations and will meet at places convenient to the client.
 Please call attorney Patrick Donovan at (617) 479-1800 for your free consultations.